 The project gathered four unique and independent institutions under one roof: an existing war-focused bunker museum, an amber museum, a local history museum, and a gallery dedicated to special exhibitions.
 Each housed in its own gallery, they all connect to the bunker through a tunnel where visitors can explore an interactive exhibit that reveals how the bunker would have functioned upon its completion.

-As an avid reader and someone who enjoys perusing all of the AIA’s award projects, the 2019 Institute Honor Awards for Architecture moved me more so both intellectually and emotionally.
+As an architectural building enthusiast, as well as someone who enjoys perusing all of the AIA’s award projects, the 2019 Institute Honor Awards for Architecture moved me both intellectually and emotionally.
 These projects have an impact way beyond the initial purpose of the space, one that reaches outside boundaries and unites all of us to want to do better.
 I highly recommend visiting AIA’s website for more information on these Institute Honor Awards for Architecture.